 The FDA black box warning advises that people may initially have suicidal thoughts when starting to use Cymbalta, especially children and adolescents.
 For this reason, doctors monitor people carefully during the first 4 months of treatment for mood changes and other adverse effects.

 If any of the following symptoms occur or get worse, people must tell their doctor immediately:

 - worsening symptoms of depression

 - persistent thoughts of self-harm or suicide

-Patients should avoid alcohol and smoking when taking Cymbalta.
-Smoking may reduce the drug's action by a third.
+People must avoid alcohol and smoking when taking Cymbalta.
+Smoking may reduce the drug's effectiveness by a third.

-They should also take care when doing activities that require a clear and alert mind, such as using heavy machinery or driving.
+They should also take care when engaging in activities that require a clear and alert mind, such as operating heavy machinery or driving.

-Before using Cymbalta, the patient must inform the doctor if they have any of the following illnesses, conditions or situations:
+Before using Cymbalta, an individual must tell the doctor if they have any of the following diseases or conditions: